 How sessions are attributed in Google Analytics

-|The user clicked on a post from your Facebook page||BlackFriday-2016-Social||Right-Side*|
+|The user clicks on your post from your Facebook page||BlackFriday-2016-Social||Right Side*|

-|The user clicked a link in one of your emails||201611_black_friday_A||B2C List|
+|The user clicks on a link in one of your emails||201611_black_friday_A||B2C List|

-|The user clicked on an AdWords ad *||BlackFriday-2016-Social||cpc|
+|The user clicks on an adwords ad *||BlackFriday-2016-Social||CPC|

 It is important to note that :